DeNarius McGhee: Professional career

 In October 2014, McGhee was signed to the practice roster of the Saskatchewan Roughriders of the Canadian Football League, but was cut later that month.

 Coaching career

 Also in 2014, McGhee worked as a graduate assistant on the staff of the Florida Atlantic University college team.
 In 2015 and 2016, he was a graduate assistant for the North Carolina State University team.

 It was announced in December 2016 that McGhee would return to Montana State to serve as the Bobcats' quarterbacks coach.
 In 2018 he became the running backs coach.

 In January 2020, McGhee was hired by the Houston Texans as an offensive quality control coach.
 He was retained by the new coaching staff on March 10, 2021.

 On February 21, 2024, the New Orleans Saints announced that they had hired McGhee as an assistant wide receivers coach.

+On January 6, 2026, McGhee was hired by UTSA as the wide receivers coach.